JasperFx/marten/documentation/documentation/documents/configuration/index.md

 Do note that you could happily use multiple `MartenRegistry` classes in larger applications if that is advantageous.

 If you dislike using infrastructure attributes in your application code, you will probably prefer to use MartenRegistry.

-## Searchable Fields

-According to our testing, the single best thing you can do to speed up queries against the JSONB documents is to duplicate a property or field within the JSONB structure as a separate database column on the document table.
-When you issue a Linq query using this duplicated property or field, Marten is able to write the SQL query to run against the duplicated field instead of using JSONB operators.
-This of course only helps for queries using the duplicated field.

-To create a searchable field, you can use the `[Searchable]` attribute like this:

-<[sample:using_attributes_on_document]>

-By default, Marten adds a [btree index](http://www.postgresql.org/docs/9.4/static/indexes-types.html) (the Postgresql default) to a searchable index, but you can also customize the generated index with the syntax shown below:

-<[sample:IndexExamples]>

-## Gin Indexes

-To optimize a wider range of adhoc queries against the document JSONB, you can apply a [Gin index](http://www.postgresql.org/docs/9.4/static/gin.html) to the JSON field in the database:

-<[sample:IndexExamples]>

-**Marten may be changed to make the Gin index on the data field be automatic in the future.**

-## "UpsertStyle"

-Marten started with the assumption that we would target Postgresql 9.5 and its [new "upsert" functionality](https://wiki.postgresql.org/wiki/What's_new_in_PostgreSQL_9.5), but we have since backed off to making the older Postgresql upsert style the default with an "opt-in" choice to use the 9.5 syntax:

-<[sample:setting_upsert_style]>

 ## Custom Attributes